stevemclaugh/preservation-torrent/README.md

 # Guidelines for torrent-based preservation

-- **Files should be bundled in groups of about 10–20 gigabytes.**
+- **Files should be grouped in bundles of around 10–20 gigabytes.**

-  - Few people will bother to seed hundreds of separate 25MB torrents.
+  - Few people will bother to seed hundreds of separate 25MB–100MB torrents.
 Many people have storage and bandwidth to spare, but screen space is limited and managing long lists of files is tedious.

-  - Bundling decreases the odds that individual (poorly seeded) torrents will slip through the cracks and disappear.
+  - Bundling decreases the odds that individual torrents will slip through the cracks and no longer be seeded.

   - The point of bundling is that these torrents are aimed at preservation, not everyday use.

-        - It's possible to download individual files from within torrents, but if too many people do so it can compromise the health of the swarm.
+  - It is possible to download individual files from within torrents, but it shouldn't be encouraged.
+If too many people are seeding partial downloads, it can hurt the health of the swarm.

 - **Bundles should be issued in a numbered series, with periodic additions to include new datasets.**